 Boondocking: This is a term used by most RVers and others traveling full-time on the road to describe camping without being connected to water, electricity, or sewage.
 Boondocking can include free camping in either a national forest or Walmart parking lot.

 Dry Camping: This term is interchangeable with boondocking but is used less commonly.
 For most free campsites, you will need to consider that you most likely won’t have access to water, electric, or sewage hookups.

 Stealth Camping: If you are thinking about a van, you’ll hear the term stealth camping a LOT in the community.
 Stealth camping is when you have a more “discrete” looking vehicle and have a better chance of parking in urban areas such as neighborhoods, parking lots, scenic overlooks, etc. If you have a camper, RV, or skoolie, this may be a lot more challenging for you.
 The idea is to blend into your surroundings and avoid being noticed like any parked vehicle.

 Before deciding what kind of free campsites are right for you, it’s important to consider the pros and cons of the situation.

 It’s Free!
-Of course, the biggest pro is that free camping will completely eliminate “rent” expenses.
+The biggest pro is that free camping will eliminate “rent” expenses.
 Additionally, you can have some of the most beautiful views right outside of your window without having to break your trip’s budget!